jakimfett/k8s-factory/infrastructure/README.md

 # Echo Server Swarm with Terraform

-This directory contains Terraform code to deploy a configurable swarm of lightweight hashicorp/http-echo containers for stress testing and infrastructure learning.
+This directory contains Terraform code to deploy a configurable k8s control plane for stress testing and infrastructure learning.

-## Prerequisites
-- Docker
-- Terraform

 ## Usage